Amortized Linear-time Exact Shapley Value for Product-Kernel Methods: Experiments

+Figure~\ref{fig:local syn time} depicts execution time with standard deviation across test instances.
+PKeX-Shapley is consistently much faster than all competing methods, even when the baselines use only 500 coalition samples.
+In particular, computing the full set of Shapley values with PKeX-Shapley requires, on average, slightly more than two seconds per instance, whereas the sampling-based methods require on the order of 30 seconds when limited to 500 coalition samples.
+This gap widens further as the number of coalition samples increases.
+These results highlight the substantial computational advantage of PKeX-Shapley for exact Shapley-value computation compared to sampling-based estimators.

-\subsection{Explaining distribution discrepancy using MMD with PKeX-Shapley}
+\subsection{Explaining Distribution Discrepancy using MMD with PKeX-Shapley}

 To illustrate how PKeX-Shapley can explain distributional discrepancies measured by MMD, we conduct two synthetic experiments following the standard two-sample testing setup~\citep{schrab2025unified}.
 Our goal is to attribute the observed MMD between two distributions to individual input variables.
 We present one of the synthetic experiments below, with the remaining experiments provided in Appendix~\ref{apx:mmd exp}.
-In all MMD experiments, we use the RBF kernel with the bandwidth selected via the median heuristic.
+In all MMD experiments, we use the RBF kernel with the bandwidth selected via the median heuristic method.
 We generate datasets $X$ and $Z$, each comprising 20 variables.
 The first ten variables $X_1, \dots, X_{10}$ and $Z_1, \dots, Z_{10}$ are sampled from the same multivariate normal distribution, ensuring identical distributions.
 The remaining 10 variables $X_{11}, \dots, X_{20}$ differ, with variables in $X$ sampled from a multivariate normal distribution and those in $Z$ from a Student's t-distribution of the same mean.
 This introduces differences in higher-order moments and covariance structure, resulting in a measurable discrepancy.

-We generate 1,000 samples from each distribution and compute the MMD.
-Shapley values are computed to quantify the contribution of each variable to the overall MMD.
-To ensure robustness, the experiment was repeated 1,000 times, and kernel density estimates (KDE) of the Shapley values are presented in Figure~\ref{fig:mmd case 1}.